Baya Systems

 Acquisition in 2012

-RSoft Design Group, Inc. is a prominent provider of photonics design and simulation software, based in Ossining, New York.
-The company specializes in developing software solutions that facilitate component design, system simulation, and network modeling, serving the manufacturing and networking industries.
-RSoft's tools are essential for engineers and designers seeking to optimize photonic components and systems, thereby enhancing performance and efficiency in various applications.
+RSoft Design Group, Inc. is a prominent provider of photonics design and simulation software based in Ossining, New York.
+The company specializes in developing software solutions for component design, system simulation, and network modeling, catering to the needs of the manufacturing and networking industries.
+Through its innovative tools, RSoft enables clients to optimize their designs and enhance performance in various photonic applications.

 ExpertIO